l3aconator/accessibility-scouts-camp/pages/02.vision/typography/default.md

 The size and color one uses can ruin a well designed typeface.
 Here are some dos and don’ts to keep in mind when making typography accessible.
 (Guess what?! **Know your audience.**)

 ##### DO:
-* Give generous line height
+* Give generous line height (but not too generous)
 * Provide good hierarchy
-* If pairing, make sure there’s contrast in the design of the typefaces
+* If pairing, make sure there’s contrast in the design of <br />the typefaces
 * If using color, make sure your most important areas have the most contrast
 * Have fallbacks fonts in case the rendering of one doesn’t work
 * Keep line lengths shorter than you think (70–80 characters) or about 16 words.